Your man in the bank will lay it on pretty thick:

 Hear that?
 That’s the sound of your wallet emptying.

-If you look up a definition in a business dictionary, you get the wildly helpful:
+If you look up a definition in a business dictionary, you get this:

 Life Insurance with a premium rate that’s linked to changes in the consumer price index.